Department of Sociology & Criminology

 - B. A. (Honours With Distinction, Sociology and History), University of Toronto, 1989

-My research and teaching interests center in theories and histories of how we produce and govern the self, others, group dynamics, and social spaces and institutions.
-I am interested in how human beings mobilize and resist ideas and tactics that define and deploy people in hierarchies, and that shape the unequal distribution of resources.
+My research and teaching interests center in theories and histories of how we produce and govern our selves, others, social groups, spaces and institutions.
+I am especially interested in how human beings use and resist ideas and practices that define people in hierarchies, and that shape the unequal distribution of resources.

-The particular ideas and tactics that my research explores include those involved in how we imagine and govern urban spaces and populations, gender and sexuality, moral worth, class, race and ethnicity, colonialism, citizenship, age and youth, and "crime" and "justice".
+The particular ideas and tactics that my research explores include those involved in how we imagine and govern urban groups communities and spaces, gender and sexuality, moral worth, class, race and colonialism, citizenship, and "crime" and "justice".

-My current work includes research on the following: i) late-19th and early-20th century political struggles over racial segregation, and urban communities and institutions, in Brooklyn and New York City; and ii) relations between white Anglican women staff and Indigenous children and adults in Arctic residential schools in the 1930s-1960s.
+My current work includes research on the following: i) African American women's leadership of late-19th and early-20th century political struggles over racial segregation, and urban communities and institutions, in Brooklyn and New York City; and ii) relations between white Anglican women staff and Inuvialuit and Inuinnait children and adults in Arctic residential schools in the 1930s.

 - Val Marie Johnson, "American History as the History of Sexuality and Gender" (Review Essay), Journal of Urban History 37 (November 2011): 1000-1009.